Best Pork Loin Back Ribs (parboil, bake or instant pot)

 • 2 garlic cloves, peeled and cut in half

-Glaze for any cooking method
+Glaze for all cooking methods

 • 1/2 cup ketchup